suhsunghee/suhsunghee/README.md

      -🔭 I’m currently working on various data analytics projects

-     -🌱 I’m currently learning python, SQL and advanced Tableau
+     -🌱 I’m currently learning python for data processing and machine learning, SQL and advanced Tableau analytics!

      -📫How to reach me: sg5ar@virginia.edu

-     -⚡ Fun fact: I am not sure if it is my dog who walks me or I am walking her !
+     -⚡ The best moment of my day is when my dog and I go for a walk together